Sloan (band)

-Sloan is a Canadian rock band based in Toronto and originally from Halifax, Nova Scotia.
-Sloan have released thirteen full-length albums and have received nine Juno Award nominations, winning one.
+Sloan is a Canadian rock band formed in Halifax, Nova Scotia in 1991.
+Sloan has released fourteen full-length albums and has received nine Juno Award nominations, winning one.
 Between 1996 and 2016, Sloan was among the top 75 best-selling Canadian artists in Canada and among the top 25 best-selling Canadian bands in Canada.
 The band is known for their sharing of songwriting and lead vocals from each member of the group and their unaltered line-up throughout their career.
+Although formed in Halifax, the band is now based out of Toronto.

 History

-Formation (1986-1991)
+Formation (1986–1991)

 Chris Murphy was introduced to Jay Ferguson through Matt Murphy in 1986.
 The three played together in a band called "The Deluxe Boys".
-The band disbanded in 1987 and Ferguson and Murphy formed the band "Kearney Lake Rd." with Henri Sangalang in October of that year.
+The group disbanded in 1987 and Ferguson and Murphy formed the band Kearney Lake Rd. with Henri Sangalang in October of that year.
 In 1989, Murphy met and befriended Andrew Scott.
 Kearney Lake Rd. broke up in early 1990.
 That same year, Murphy and Scott were attending the Nova Scotia College of Art and Design (NSCAD) in Halifax and began jamming together.
 Ferguson started jamming with Murphy and Scott and they began searching for a bass player.
 Murphy knew of Patrick Pentland's vocal and guitar abilities from Pentland's previous bands and offered him a spot in the band.
 Pentland accepted, and Sloan was formed in late January 1991.
-The band is named after the nickname of their friend, Jason Larsen.
-Larsen was originally called "Slow One" by his French-speaking boss which, with the French accent, sounded more like "Sloan".
+The band's name comes from their friend, Jason Larsen.
+Larsen had been nicknamed "Slow One" by his boss, though it sounded more like "Sloan" in the boss's French accent.
 The original agreement was that they could name the band after Larsen as long as he was on the cover of their first album.
 As a result, it is Larsen who appears on the cover of the Peppermint EP.

-Geffen Records, Peppermint EP (1991-1992)
+Geffen Records, Peppermint EP (1991–1992)

-On February 8, 1991, Sloan played their first show at an art show at NSCAD.
+On February 8, 1991, Sloan played their first concert at an art show at NSCAD University.
 Murphy and Pentland switched roles shortly after, with Pentland now playing guitar and Murphy playing bass.
-Through a battle of the bands-type gig, the band got a spot on the DTK Records compilation Here and Now and a session with local producer Terry Pulliam at his Soundmarket Studios.
+Through a battle of the bands-type gig, the band earned a spot on the DTK Records compilation Here and Now and a session with local producer Terry Pulliam at his Soundmarket Studios.
 The band took the opportunity to record an album's worth of songs.
 One of the songs recorded was "Underwhelmed", which was selected for the Hear and Now '92 compilation.
 The band attracted interest from Canadian record labels Nettwerk and MCA Canada.
 After attracting interest from Todd Sullivan, an A&R representative at Geffen Records, a copy of Sloan's Pulliam sessions was sent to Sullivan.
-After seeing Sloan perform in Vancouver, Sullivan committed to Sloan and the band signed to Geffen.
-In 1992, Sloan released their first recording, the EP Peppermint.
+After seeing Sloan perform in Vancouver, Sullivan committed to Sloan and the band signed to Geffen in the summer of 1992.
+That same year, Sloan released their first recording, the EP Peppermint.
 It was released on the band's own label, Murderecords.